aditzel/spring-security-csrf-token-interceptor/README.md

 The following options are available for configuring the interceptor,

 ````
-Note: All these below configuration options are optional
+Note: All these below configuration options are optional.
 ````

 - `options` (Object) - Options to customize the CSRF interceptor behavior.

 - `options.url` (String) - The URL to which the initial CSRF request has to be made to get the CSRF token.
 Default: `\`.

 - `options.csrfHttpType` (String) - The HTTP method type which should be used while requesting the CSRF token call.
 Default: `head`.

-- `[options.maxRetries]` (Number) - The number of retries allowed for CSRF token call in-case of [403 Forbidden](http://en.wikipedia.org/wiki/HTTP_403) response errors.
+- `options.maxRetries` (Number) - The number of retries allowed for CSRF token call in-case of [403 Forbidden](http://en.wikipedia.org/wiki/HTTP_403) response errors.
 Default: `5`.

-- `[options.csrfTokenHeader]` (Array) - Set this option to add the CSRF headers only to some HTTP requests.
+- `options.csrfTokenHeader` (Array) - Set this option to add the CSRF headers only to some HTTP requests.
 Default: `['GET', 'HEAD', 'PUT', 'POST', 'DELETE']`.

-- `[options.csrfTokenHeader]` (String) - Customize the name of the CSRF header on the requests.
+- `options.csrfTokenHeader` (String) - Customize the name of the CSRF header on the requests.
 Default: `X-CSRF-TOKEN`.

 ###Example